awesome-panel/panel-sharing/docs/user-guide.md

 [Panel Sharing](https://awesome-panel.org) makes it very easy to share [Panel](https://panel.holoviz.org) data apps with the world

 - Go to [Panel Sharing](https://awesome-panel.org)
-- Add your code
+- Add your code and convert the app
-- Convert the app
-- Login to Github
+- Login and share your app

-- Share
+Now you can find the app in the [Panel Sharing Gallery](https://awesome-panel.org/sharing_gallery).

 This is made possible by [`panel convert`](https://panel.holoviz.org/user_guide/Running_in_Webassembly.html) that converts Panel apps to [webassembly](https://webassembly.org/).
 The Webassembly runtime makes it possible to run your apps offline, on all devices and scale to many users for free.